soarlab/FPML/README.md

 ## Getting Started

-Follow this instruction to get a copy of the project on your local machine.
+Please follow this instruction to get a copy of the project on your local machine.

 ### Prerequisites
 * Python: tested with Python 2.7.12;